 Enable an OpenVPN connection manually without having a VPN provider.

 Are you a Transylvanian?
-I am asking this because you’re very brave.
+I am asking this because you’re fearless.
 Are you sure you know what you’re about to do?
 Setting up an OpenVPN connection manually is for advanced users only!
-If you just want to enjoy a VPN connection and surf securely, trust me, you want to skip this step.
+If you want to enjoy a VPN connection and surf securely, trust me, you want to skip this step.

 OpenVPN explains on its website all the steps you need to follow.
 Here is the manual setup tutorial.